real-comp/prime-annotations/README.md

 # prime-annotations
 Custom annotation support for real-comp/prime

 Provides two helpful annotations for your custom Prime Converters and Validators.
+When your class is annotated with one of these, and has a default no-arg constructor, Prime will automatically register your Converter or Validator.

 @Converter

 @Validator

-When your class is annotated with one of these, and has a default no-arg constructor, Prime will automatically register your Converter or Validator.
+An @Converter example:
 ```java
 import com.realcomp.prime.conversion.StringConverter;